Outcome Indicator Framework

 These indicators are being published at source as official statistics in development in order to facilitate user involvement in their development – information on how the data have been obtained and how the indicators have been prepared is available via the links in the individual indicator pages of this dashboard.
 We would welcome any feedback, particularly on the usefulness and value of these statistics, via 25YEPindicators@defra.gov.uk.

-Of the 65 indicators presented, 43 are described as interim indicators.
-Interim indicators are those where further development is expected to extend or improve the reporting of the indicator.
+Of the 65 indicators presented, 39 are categorised as interim.
+Interim indicators are not inferior to final indicators in terms of quality and/or reliability; the category is used to describe those where further development is expected to extend or improve the reporting of the indicator.
 Reporting interim indicators means that we can communicate data where they are available, whilst recognising that further development is necessary for the indicator to be complete.
 Examples of circumstances under which an indicator is considered to be interim include: data need to be extracted for England from a UK wide dataset, additional data need to be added to the indicator, or the methods used for deriving an indicator are expected to be further developed.
 The specific reason why an indicator is currently presented as interim is described in the individual indicator pages of this dashboard.
 Indicators are described as ‘final’ when no further significant development is immediately expected, notwithstanding the future development of the framework as a whole.

 One indicator, E7: Healthy Soils remains in development.
 Detail on progress made in the development of this indicator, including a link to a progress report which includes emerging findings can be found on the indicator page.